Reka Bread Recipe

 Hand Kneading

-Push dough with the heel of your hand, fold, rotate, and knead for 10 minutes until smooth and elastic.
+Push the dough with the heel of your hand, fold it over, rotate 90 degrees, and repeat for 10 minutes until smooth and elastic, building gluten for a light **homemade Reka loaf**.

 Machine Kneading

-Use a stand mixer with a dough hook on low speed for 5-7 minutes for consistent results.
+Use a stand mixer with a dough hook on low speed (setting 2) for 5-7 minutes, checking for a smooth, slightly tacky texture to avoid over-kneading.

 First Rise Tips